JamesRandall/Simple-Paging-Grid/README.md

 ## Loading Data From A Remote Server Using A Custom Function

 If you have an existing server interface that doesn't the data format or interface as described in the above section you can supply a function to the grid component and handle the remote data call yourself.
-You do this using the ajaxDataFunction property as follows:
+You do this using the dataFunction property as follows:

     $(document).ready(function() {
         $("#exampleGrid").simplePagingGrid({